SpheleleBiyela/work-readiness-portfolio/README.md

 This e-portfolio presents my learning journey throughout the **Work Readiness Training Program**.
 It includes artefacts, reflections, and examples of skills I developed such as teamwork, communication, professionalism, and problem-solving.

-> ✍️ Write 2–3 sentences here about your personal goals or what you expected to achieve from this training.

 ---